 Graduates of the ADN Program have high pass rates on the NCLEX-RN licensing examination.
 Our graduates are highly sought after for employment following graduation.
-The Program experiences 100% job placement.
+The ADN program experiences 100% job placement annually.
 The ADN faculty is committed to student success.

 The ADN program has additional admission criteria.
 Admission requirements may be obtained by attending a Health Information Program (HIP) session.
 All applicants are required to attend a session or complete an on-line session as part of the admissions process.
 A listing of scheduled sessions can be obtained from the Admissions Office or online at www.octech.edu.
 Students are enrolled in the nursing program in the fall and spring.
-Due to demand, applicants are encouraged to apply early.
+Admission criteria is competitive, and students are admitted accordingly.